"Market Intelligence that Adds Flavour to Your Success"

 Additionally, the segment’s growth is driven by growing product developments and launches under CBE categories that meet the end-use consumers' demand.
 Over the past decade, key players such as AAK AB, Musim Mas, Cargill Incorporated, Manorama Industries, and Fuji Oil have introduced advanced CBE products.
 Thus, it displays the highest growth potential of CBE products in the industry and is anticipated to exhibit the highest CAGR during the forecast period.

-Cocoa Butter Substitute (CBS) is another prominent segment that is anticipated to showcase a promising growth scenario during the forecast period.
+Cocoa Butter Substitute (CBS) is another prominent segment that held 30% of market share in 2024 and is anticipated to showcase a promising growth scenario during the forecast period.
 As compared to the cocoa butter equivalent, CBS is less expensive and has a softer profile.
 It melts at 30°C, serving as an effective fat replacer in biscuit filling creams or chocolate centers, where its rapid melting provides a pleasing cooling sensation in the mouth.

 To know how our report can help streamline your business, Speak to Analyst